AlexSacMorane/PFDEM_ACS_MultiGrains/README.md

 ### Phase-field
 The goal of the phase-field step is to compute the shape of the grains as it evolves with the precipitation/dissolution.
-An Allen-Cahn formulation is used.
-Hence, the conservation of the phase variables mass should not be verified as precipitation/dissolution occurs.
-The total mass conservation is verified by the solute.
+An Allen-Cahn formulation is used coupled with a solute generation and diffusion.
+Hence, the conservation of the mass should be verified as precipitation/dissolution occurs.

 ### DEM
 The goal of the DEM step is to compute a steady-state configuration.
 Grains are assumed as polygonal.
 The shape is computed from an interpolation of the phase variable.
 At the end of the step, interactions (grain-grain and grain-wall) are computed to highlight the evolution of the chain force and k0.